 El BARS fue fundamental para el desarrollo de este tipo de películas y ofició tanto de semillero de directores como de plataforma para mostrar e impulsar la aceptación de su propuesta dentro del circuito comercial y los canales institucionales."

-The festival delivers statuettes to the winners.
+The festival delivers diplomas and statuettes to the winners.

 The Festival Committee will only consider for selection films related to the following genres: horror, bizarre, science-fiction and fantastic.
 In the categories: short films, small feature and feature films.